 CensusPro requires the correction of file format errors by the plan sponsor prior to permitting the file to be uploaded for processing (Control 4.1).
-On a daily basis, CPRO reports are automatically generated that summarize if census data files successfully uploaded to the BPAS web servers (Control 4.2).
+Daily, CPRO reports are automatically generated that summarize if census data files successfully uploaded to the BPAS web servers (Control 4.2).
 BPAS Census Processors monitor CPRO reports to confirm the census data files uploaded to the BPAS web servers by Plan Sponsors via CensusPro for processing.